A few words and images...

 AKA Bruce Brown

-EN ROUTE to careers as a journalist and an author and a scriptwriter and an artist and an entrepeneur and an athlete, I somehow found time for another career -- that of a designer.
+EN ROUTE to careers as a journalist and an author and a scriptwriter and an artist and an entrepeneur and a cartographer and an athlete, I somehow found time for another career -- that of a designer.

 My design work has always been something of a compulsion.
 There have always been many other, "more important" things to do, but somehow I found time to design books, magazines, Web sites, mass retailer department concepts, advertising campaigns and, yes, even life-sized, Mr. Pizza costumes made of foam rubber.